|This procedure was approved by the Vice-Chancellor on 26 August 2013 and incorporates all amendments to 15 October 2015.|

 The procedure is pursuant to the Payment Card Security Policy and prescribes the processes for the University to meet the PCI-DSS requirements in relation to the processing, storage and transmission of payment card information.

-This procedure applies to all University staff, contractors or other parties who, in the course of doing business on behalf of the University, are involved in processing, storing or transmitting payment card data.
+This policy applies to all University staff, contractors or other parties who, in the course of doing business on behalf of the University, are involved in processing, storing or transmitting payment card data.

 |1||Only authorised and properly trained staff may accept and/or access payment card information. |